Stakes Profile: Met Mile

 Below is a closer look at winning running styles by decade.

-The majority of winners have come from Aqueduct in the time period but Belmont and Churchill have each produced a good amount of winners.
-In the last 10 years winners have come from a variety of tracks with Belmont producing three wins.
-On average winners have raced within 46 days, since 2010 that average has crept up to 50.75 days.
+The majority of winners have come from Aqueduct in the time period.
+Belmont and Churchill have also sent a respectable amount of winners.
+In the last 10 years winners have come from a variety of tracks with Churchill producing three wins.

 The majority of Met Mile winners have been 4-year-olds.
 While 7 and 8-year-olds have started in the time frame, none have won.
 A handful of 3-year-olds have won, the last in 1996.